anuyorker/alchemoji/README.md

 # Alchemoji
-An app made with love by Anurag Prasad.
+A game made with ❤️ by Anurag Prasad.